Garrosh Abilities and Strategy

 The first of Garrosh's Heroic Ability options, Warlord's Challenge is a very strong source of AoE crowd-control.
 Once cast, all enemies caught within a small radius around Garrosh will become silenced and forced to attack Garrosh for a 2-second duration.
 Due to his lack of mobility or gap-closer, Garrosh will likely have to rely on a well placed Groundbreaker in order to get in close enough to successfully cast Warlord's Challenge.
 The cooldown reset component of Death Wish can be incredibly devastating should enemies be picked off in quick succession when grouped too closely.

 Warlord's Challenge can be used to set up cataclysmic ability combos, especially when Garrosh is teamed up with ranged assassins who can deal large amounts of AoE burst damage.
-Some notable abilities that synergize well with Warlord's Challenge are the following:

 Although Warlord's Challenge can Taunt all enemy Heroes found within its radius, Garrosh should not be afraid to cast the ability on a single target should it help secure a kill for his team.
 In Heroes of the Storm, being able to gain a numbers advantage (especially in the late game) will often times lead directly to strong map and objective control.
 This advantage will almost always be worth placing Warlord's Challenge on cooldown, especially since at only 50 seconds it is much shorter than that of similarly powerful Heroic Abilities.